realgarit/emerald-shiny-hunter/README.md

 ## What you need

 - macOS (for notifications and sounds - you can modify it for other OS)
-- Python 3.7 or newer
+- Python 3.10 or 3.11 (required - the mgba package on PyPI only has pre-built wheels for these versions)
+- mGBA installed via Homebrew (`brew install mgba`)
-- mGBA installed via Homebrew with Python bindings
+- mGBA Python bindings installed via pip (`pip3 install mgba` with Python 3.10+)
 - A Pokémon Emerald ROM (you need to own the game legally)
 - A save file positioned right before you select your starter